 All the categories except wisdom are present in IT or computers.
 They have data; they can process it, have knowledge; can understand things but computers cannot analyse things.
 Wisdom is possessed only by humans.
 Also, understanding cannot be regarded as a separate stage in this hierarchy; it helps in the transition from one category to other (Choi, 2012).

 According to Ackoff, the first four categories i.e. data, information, knowledge, and understanding related to the past.
 In the Greek period, only three categories were regarded- data, information, and knowledge but Ackoff’s Apex modified it and gave the theory that knowledge can again be developed, and understanding and wisdom come above the level of knowledge (Davis & Grove, 1986).
 The first four categories in this talk about what has been or what is known.
-But the fifth category i.e. wisdom that talks about the future as vision and design are incorporated into it.
+But the fifth category i.e. wisdom that talks about the future as vision and design is incorporated into it.
 People who attain wisdom can create the future rather than just grasping the past and present.
-For achieving wisdom, people have to move through the other categories successfully.
-By gaining knowledge of relevant subjects, one can create a pool of information in his mind, and this data can be stored to be applied in the future.
-When one does it successfully, he is said to achieve wisdom.
-The wisdom can be implemented by sharing the thoughts and ideas with others so that if others have something valuable to offer, it can be integrated with one’s own wisdom.
+For achieving the wisdom, people have to move through the other categories successfully.
+By gaining knowledge on relevant subjects, one can create a pool of information in his mind, and this data can be stored to be applied in the future.
+When one does it successfully, he is said to achieve the wisdom.
+The wisdom can be implemented by sharing the thoughts and ideas with other so that if others have something valuable to offer, it can be integrated with one’s own wisdom.
 But for sharing the valuable knowledge that owns possess, there must be trust between the sender and receiver.